Near Milford Center in Union County, Ohio — The American Midwest (Great Lakes)

 Constructed in 1873, the Bigelow Bridge spans approximately 100 feet across Little Darby Creek.
 Reuben Partridge built the superstructure at a cost of $12.50 per linear foot ($1,500).
 Bercupile & Snell built the masonry foundation at a cost of $7.00 per perch (a perch is approximately 25 cubic feet).
 Partridge built bridges throughout Union County and the surrounding area from 1866 until his death in 1900.
 The covered bridge is named for Eliphas Bigelow, an early resident of Union County, who built the nearby Bigelow House on the south side of Post Road (SR 161) in 1846.
 Union County Engineer employees rehabilitated the bridge from 1989 to 1991 by installing a new support system.
 The Partridge trusses currently carry only the weight of the original bridge.
 The rehabilitation project received the 1992 Engineered Timber Bridge Award from the National Forest Products Association.

 Location.
 40° 6.93′ N, 83° 25.516′ W. Marker is near Milford Center, Ohio, in Union County.
-Marker is at the intersection of Post Road (Ohio Route 161) and Axe Handle Rd (County Route 87), on the right when traveling west on Post Road.
-Touch for map.
-Bridge spans Little Darby Creek.
+Marker is at the intersection of Post Road (Ohio Route 161) and Touch for map.
 Marker is at or near this postal address: 8401 Axe Handle Rd, Milford Center OH 43045, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 29, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 229 times since then and 18 times this year.
+This page was last revised on April 1, 2021.
+It was originally submitted on March 29, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 308 times since then and 27 times this year.
 Last updated on March 31, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
 Photos: 1, 2, 3, 4, 5. submitted on March 29, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.